raysas/protein-structure-proximity-network/readme.md

 <img src='./images/6xdc_net.png' alt='protein proximity network' width=70%>
 </p>

+### Extensions

 Subsequent analysis and visualization using softwares and tools like networkx, PyG, Gephi and CytoScape can be done out of the generated `.graphml` network file.

+Recent works have been using protein structural networks to apply deep learning teachniques like Graph Neural Networks (GNNs) and Graph attention Networks (GATs) ([nature paper reference](https://www.nature.com/articles/s41467-023-43166-6)).

 ## References

 Hamelryck, T., Manderick, B. (2003) PDB parser and structure class implemented in Python.
 Bioinformatics 19: 2308–2310

+Hagberg, A., Swart, P. J., & Schult, D. A. (2008).
+Exploring network structure, dynamics, and function using NetworkX (No. LA-UR-08-05495; LA-UR-08-5495).
+Los Alamos National Laboratory (LANL), Los Alamos, NM (United States).

+_This repository is licensed under the MIT License._